Curt Echtermeyer: Work as Curt Bruckner

 Curt Echtermeyer was prompted to turn to interiors by the changed political circumstances in the thirties.
 After the war, his dexterity earned him a regular and comfortable income with Berlin art dealer Werner Karst, who established a production line of popular and affordable genre scenes for German homes.
 Amongst a flood of mainly German landscapes, Curt Bruckner seems to have been one of the few suppliers of figurative motives, billed as “specialist in Old Masters”.

 His genre views often depict comfortable middle-class men in the pursuit of their trades or hobbies, for example making or playing musical instruments.
 Many of these are set in the past – either the nineteenth century, whose artistic style they emulate, or those preceding.
 The genre scenes are dominated by a warm golden brown, contrasting with the melancholy ashen tones of Echtermeyer's surrealist and expressionist imagery.

-The historical interiors are crammed with books, globes, plans, models and framed paintings.
-The virtuoso artist sometimes playfully signed a picture in the picture with "C. Bruckner pinx.".
+The historical interiors contain a large collection with books, globes, plans, models and framed paintings.
+The artist sometimes signed the picture with "C. Bruckner pinx.".